 AC generators are classified into two types:

-(a) Induction Generator: It does not require any DC excitation, frequency control and regular control.
+Induction Generator: It does not require any DC excitation, frequency control or regular control.
 The induction concepts happen when inductor coils turn in the magnetic field, producing a current and a voltage.

-(b) Synchronous Generators: These are large size generators which are generally used in power-plants.
+Synchronous Generators: These are large size generators that are generally used in power plants.
 These are considered as rotating field or armature types.
-In the rotating armature type, the armature is positioned at the rotor and the field is at stator end.
-The current in rotor armature is taken through brushes and slip rings.
+In the rotating armature type, the armature is positioned at the rotor and the field is at the stator end.
+The current in the rotor armature is taken through brushes and slip rings.
 These generators are used for low power requirement applications.